 The estimation of natural gas and condensate reserves has a significant impact on depreciation, depletion and amortization charges, decommissioning provisions and impairment trigger analysis of oil and gas properties and related advance payments.
 Internationally recognized independent reserves engineers were involved to evaluate natural gas and condensate reserves of the field where the Group holds interest.

 Information on natural gas and condensate reserve estimates is disclosed in Note 3 to the consolidated financial statements.
-How our audit addressed the key audit matter

 We compared the assumptions used by the reserves engineers with the Group's approved budget and historical data.